STOP in the Name of Love, Before YOU Break a Heart, Think it Over.

 Selfish A man who does not consider the needs or desires of others but rather chooses to do things or have things his own way.

-Both of these list are important to think about and identify because they create your target.
+Both of these lists are important to think about and identify because they create your target.
 Without which you will probably end up in a very shallow relationship.

 As a counselor I have done pre-marital with many couples over the years, presenting this assignment the first time we meet together.
 I know of at least 3 couples who broke off their engagements right after that first appointment.